BenTartaglia/Decision-Support-Dashboard-SportsBetting/README.md

-# Decision-Support-Dashboard-SportsBetting
-Machine learning sports betting decision-support dashboard that integrates predictive modeling with sportsbook odds to identify value bets.
-Uses XGBoost win probability predictions, expected value analysis, Kelly Criterion bet sizing, and bankroll simulation, presented through an interactive Flask dashboard for data-driven betting insights.

-Below is a **complete, clean, copy-paste `README.md`** designed for your **final dashboard repo**.
-It is written in a **professional but clear tone**, explains the project well for graders, and includes **setup instructions, architecture, and visuals placeholders**.

-You can paste this **directly into GitHub**.

----

 # Sports Betting Decision Support Dashboard

 A machine learning–driven sports betting analytics dashboard that integrates predictive modeling with sportsbook odds to identify value bets and optimize betting strategy through expected value analysis and bankroll management.